The Jacket: Plot

 After miraculously recovering from an apparently fatal bullet wound to the head, Gulf War veteran Jack Starks returns to Vermont in 1992, suffering from periods of amnesia.
 While walking, he sees a young girl, Jackie, and her alcoholic mother in despair beside their broken-down truck.
-Starks and Jackie quickly form a certain affinity; she asks him to give her his dogtags and he does so.
-He gets the truck started for them and continues on his way.
+Starks and Jackie quickly form a bond; she asks him to give her his dog tags, which he does.
+He gets the truck started and continues on his way.
 Shortly after, a man driving along the same highway gives Jack a ride and they get pulled over by a policeman.

-The scene changes: Starks is found lying on the deserted roadside near the dead policeman, with a slug from the policeman's gun in his body.
-The murder weapon is on the ground nearby.
-Although he testifies there was someone else at the scene, he is not believed because of his amnesia.
-Starks is found not guilty by reason of insanity and is incarcerated in a mental institution.
+Soon after, Starks is found lying on the deserted roadside near the dead policeman, with a slug from the policeman's gun in his body and the murder weapon nearby.
+He testifies that someone else was at the scene, but is not believed because of his amnesia, is found not guilty by reason of insanity and incarcerated in a mental institution.

 Starks is placed in the care of Dr. Thomas Becker, a psychiatrist, and his staff.
-In December 1992, Starks is forced to undergo an unauthorized treatment designed by Becker: he is injected with experimental drugs, bound in a straitjacket and then placed inside a morgue drawer as a form of sensory deprivation.
-While in this condition, he is somehow able to travel 15 years into the future and stay there for a short time.
+In December 1992, Starks is forced to undergo an unauthorized treatment designed by Becker: he is injected with experimental drugs, bound in a straitjacket and placed inside a morgue drawer as a form of sensory deprivation.
+While in this condition, he is able to travel 15 years into the future and stay there for a short time.
 He meets an older version of Jackie at a roadside diner where she works.
-He suspects this happens because it is the only memory he can ever fully hold on to.
-She does not recognise him but seeing him standing forlornly, she takes pity on him and offers him shelter, just for the night.
-While in her apartment, Starks comes across his own dogtags and confronts her.
-Jackie, frightened, tells him that Jack Starks died on New Year's Day in 1993, and so he cannot possibly be who he says he is.
-She becomes upset and asks him to leave.
-Subsequently, Starks is transported back to the future on several occasions in the course of his treatment and, after earning Jackie's trust, they try to figure out how to make use of the time-travelling so as to remove Jack from the hospital and save his life.
+She does not recognize him, but takes pity on him and offers him shelter for the night.
+While in her apartment, Starks comes across his own dog tags and confronts her.
+Jackie, frightened, tells him that he can't be Jack Starks, as he died on New Year's Day in 1993, and asks him to leave.
+Subsequently, Starks is transported back to the future on several occasions in the course of his treatment and, after earning Jackie's trust, they try to figure out how to make use of the time-traveling so as to remove Jack from the hospital and save his life.